-For residential properties, the current market consensus is that newer properties – not just new launches – generally have greater life-style appeal, and will resonate better with future buyers while enjoying a fresher lease (in the case of leasehold properties).
+At this time, I just want to make a comment about residential properties in Singapore.
+The current market consensus is that newer properties – not just new launches – generally have greater life-style appeal, and will resonate better with future buyers while enjoying a fresher lease (in the case of leasehold properties).
 Nevertheless, older freehold as well as older leasehold properties increasingly have enbloc redevelopment potential in land-constrained Singapore.

 However, it is advisable to focus on a subset of such condos that are in “chosen” locations – specifically, selective geographic localities that are / have been “chosen” to be positively impacted by the government’s ongoing development plans, whether economic, recreational or transportation-related.